Infection is a very broad term, it simply means infection. It is necessary to distinguish the different types of infections, which are as follows:

 - Fungal infection (mycosis)

 - Protozoal infections (caused by protozoa)

 - Parasitic infections (caused by worms and other multicellular parasites)

-While the immune response to bacterial infections is rather an antibody (the type 2 response), the immune response to viral infection, as well as cancer , is more cytotoxic (the type 1 response).
-The fight against bacteria is that they are searched and eaten (phagocytic) by white blood cells - macrophages and granulocytes.
-In contrast, the fight against viruses and cancer is that another type of white blood cell - T lymphocytes - kills cancer cells or cells infected with viruses.
+While the immune response to bacterial infection is more of an antibody (type 2 response), the immune response to viral infection , as well as cancer , is more cytotoxic (the so-called type 1 response).
+The fight against bacteria is that they are searched and poisoned (phagocytic) by white blood cells - macrophages and granulocytes.
+On the other hand, the fight against viruses and cancer is that another type of white blood cell - T lymphocytes - kills cancer cells or cells infected with viruses.

-Anti-infectives are divided into antiseptics, antibiotics and antiviral agents .
-There is no sharp boundary between the first two.
+Anti-infectives are divided into antiseptics, antibiotics and antivirals .
+There is no sharp border between the first two.
 Antiseptics are often simple molecules that kill germs in high concentrations.
 External disinfection is used.
 Antibiotics, on the other hand, act specifically in small concentrations.
-Antibiotics are substances that act against bacteria, fungi, protozoa, worms, and other specific types of parasites.
-Antiviral agents (antivirals) are not traditionally considered antibiotics.
+Antibiotics are substances that act against bacteria, fungi, protozoa, worms and other specific types of parasites.
+Antiviral agents (anti-virals) are not traditionally considered antibiotics.
 The term "infection" also does not include external parasites (lice, fleas, ticks ...) with which we fight with insecticides and repellents.
 Infections may also include prions that cause neurodegenerative disease.